-The offering of individual papers is subject to the restrictions and prerequisites pertaining to those papers in the Bachelor of Arts in Sanskrit Handbook, accessible through the Faculty's Handbooks page.
+The offering of individual papers is subject to the restrictions and prerequisites pertaining to those papers in the Bachelor of Arts in Sanskrit Handbook.

 The offering of individual papers from the Faculty of Theology and Religion is subject to the restrictions and prerequisites pertaining to those papers.